-- Pexel Public Domain images: This site claims to have “thousands” of public domain image.
+- Pexel Public Domain images: This site claims to have “thousands” of public domain images.

 I never said I could draw.
 It looks like something a first-grader would do.
 I mean, look at it.
 The only people who would love it would be the artist’s mother.
 Except my mother.
 Who’s an actual artist.
 And she would never put that up on her fridge.
 Which, now that I think about it, is something I should probably talk to my therapist about…

-Let’s use some AI to turn this pencil drawing into a work of art.
+Now, let’s use some AI to turn my UFO pencil drawing into a work of art.